 - Currently, they have two operating stores in two different cities and a 24/7 running website.

 Suchita Ullas, an erstwhile PR professional based in Bengaluru, took to soap making after her retirement and now runs a successful venture.

-Suchita (from Bengaluru, Karnataka, India) started Suchi's Handcrafted Skincare Products almost 7 years ago.
+Suchita (from Bengaluru, Karnataka, India) started Suchi's Handcrafted Skincare Products about 7 years ago.